sss6498/home-security-automation/README.txt

 ---------------------------------------------------------------------------------------------------------------------------

 -------------------------------------------------FULL SYSTEM RUN-----------------------------------------------------------
-Run the following files on the raspberry pi to inialize the full system running
+Run the following files on the raspberry pi to initialize the full system running

 1. Run CameraCode.ino file - upload code to the Arduino with the camera
 2. Run the Processing file, should detect the camera and take test picture
 3. Run Functions.ino file - upload code to the Arduino without the camera
-4. Run the ServerFunction.py file - should detect arduino and wait for client connection 5.
+4. Run the ServerFunction.py file - should detect arduino and wait for client connection
-6.
+5. Run the mobile app based on the configurations stated in the Mobile App section of this document 6.
 ---------------------------------------------------------------------------------------------------------------------------